-Recommended Best Practices in Disclosure for Public Power Electric Utilities & Joint Action Agencies Draft dated December 12, 2024; Comments due February 15, 2025
+Recommended Best Practices in Disclosure for Public Power Electric Utilities & Joint Action Agencies

 The National Federation of Municipal Analysts (NFMA) has been at the forefront of efforts to improve disclosure in the municipal bond market since our inception in 1983.
 The NFMA is a 1,200-member organization, made up primarily of research analysts representing asset managers, insurance companies, broker/dealers, bond insurers, rating agencies, and other stakeholders in the municipal market.
 One of the main initiatives of the NFMA is to promote timely and complete disclosure of financial and operating information needed to assess the credit quality and risk of a municipal debt issue.
 The NFMA's efforts have ranged from broad disclosure-related issues to more detailed, sector-specific work such as these Recommended Best Practices (RBPs) in Disclosure papers.
 For further information on the NFMA's continuing work in the area of disclosure, please see the "Disclosure Guidelines" and "Position Statements" pages of the organization's website at www.nfma.org.